Brazil is home to the largest African diaspora population in the world.

 African Culture In Brazil?
 It’s the sights and sounds of samba and capoeira.
 It is savory and delicious cuisine, like feijoada and vatapá.

 It’s the prominent Afro-Brazilian religions of Candomblé, Macumba, and Umbanda.
-And it is Rio de Janeiro’s New Year’s eve traditions of Iemanjá, sending gifts of flowers to the goddess of the sea.
+And it is Rio de Janeiro’s New Year’s Eve tradition of Iemanjá, sending gifts of flowers to the goddess of the sea.

 For those wanting to learn more about Brazil’s deeply-rooted cultural connections to Mother Africa, we suggest a visit to Salvador, Bahia.